 What is the decision making process for type and quantity of support?

-- The Academy follows the graduated approach to SEND provision as outlined in the SEN Code of Practice.
+- The Academy follows the graduated approach to SEND provision as outlined in the SEND Code of Practice.

 - When a need is identified (Identification process outlined earlier) for a student assessments will be carried out as required.

 - The first part of support is for teachers to meet the individual needs within the mainstream classroom.
 For many students these adaptations allow then to progress and meet their potential.